embe1127/CompBioHomeworkandLabs/Labs/Lab08/Script_Used_for_Lab08.md

 # Script Used for Lab08
 ## Documentation & Metadata
 ### Part 1: Write a function for the logarithmic growth model
-1. Retrieve code for the logarithmic growth equation, which contains:
+1. Retrieve code for the logarithmic growth equation [from lab 04][LAB04] , which contains:
 	* parameters
 		* intrinsic rate
 		* carrying capacity